lxsmnv/unit-converter/README.md

 Note: There is no own Dockerfile in the project.
 The docker image created by sbt is sufficient.
-In case the Dockerfile file is still needed, the Dockerfile for the generated image is located in target/docker/stage
+In case the Dockerfile file is still needed, the Dockerfile for the generated image is located in <project directory>target/docker/stage/Dockerfile

 ## Build